 Disclosure of company information

 Employers using campus facilities for recruitment activities must register with the office of the Center for Life Beyond Reed and provide complete information concerning conditions of employment, including accurate and clear information on methods and amounts of remuneration, within their organization.
 Employers that list employment opportunities anywhere on campus should clearly disclose such conditions, both in writing and when speaking with candidates.

 Fees as a condition of employment

 In general, those employers requiring candidates to invest, purchase supplies, or pay a fee as a condition of employment, unless such fees are required in accordance with applicable State and Federal laws, may not use facilities or services of Reed College to recruit candidates.

-In order to insure that students have open and equal access to information about job opportunities, employers must work through the office of Career Services when recruiting on campus.
-Faculty can play a key and complementary role in the recruiting process and Career Services staff will help employers connect with them.
+In order to insure that students have open and equal access to information about job opportunities, employers must work through the office of the Center for Life Beyond Reed when recruiting on campus.
+Faculty can play a key and complementary role in the recruiting process and the Center for Life Beyond Reed staff will help employers connect with them.

 Third party recruiters

 Contract recruiters, search firms, resume referral firms, and employment agencies may recruit on campus under the following conditions:

 - Information on the client or clients represented and the types of positions for which the third party is recruiting is disclosed to the staff of the Center for Life Beyond Reed.